 How will we listen?

 Approximately 20% of the staff will be invited to participate in a one-on-one conversation with a trained staff listener.
-The staff participating in one-on-one conversations will be randomly selected to ensure that different many different perspectives are heard.
-All staff will be invited to contribute through focus group discussions and an online survey.
+The staff participating in one-on-one conversations will be randomly selected to ensure that many different perspectives are heard.

 What will happen to the results of the project?

 Once the listening has concluded, the staff members collecting information will meet to share information and identify major themes.
-The results of the project will be presented to staff members for their feedback and then submitted to senior administrators and the chairs of the strategic planning groups.
+The results of the project will be presented to staff members for their feedback and then submitted to senior administrators and several college committees.
 It will be used to guide the work of the EC in the coming years and it will be posted on the EC website.

-The interviews conducted through this process will be confidential.
+The interviews conducted through this process will be private.

 The Employee Council is seeking 15-20 employees who will serve as listeners during the spring semester.
 Listeners will need to complete approximately 3 hours of training, conduct 8-10 interviews, meet to identify major themes, and complete the public report.
 If you are interested in serving as a listener, check with your supervisor and fill out this web form.